 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, tax payments, working capital needs and various regulatory actions.
-Our principal anticipated cash requirements for 2016 include the following:
+Our principal anticipated cash requirements for 2017 include the following:

-- capital expenditures of approximately \$490 million; - dividend to CenterPoint Energy of \$363 million in connection with purchase of Enable's Series A Preferred Units; - maturing senior notes of \$325 million; and - acquisition of the retail commercial and industrial businesses of Continuum for \$77.5 million plus working capital.
+- capital expenditures of approximately \$544 million; - · maturing senior notes of \$250 million; and - · acquisition of AEM for approximately \$140 million, including estimated working capital of \$100 million.

-We expect that anticipated 2016 cash needs will be met with borrowings under our credit facility, proceeds from commercial paper, anticipated cash flows from operations, distributions from Enable and Enable's redemption of \$363 million of notes owed to us.
+We expect that anticipated 2017 cash needs will be met with borrowings under our credit facility, proceeds from commercial paper, anticipated cash flows from operations and distributions from Enable.
 Discretionary financing or refinancing may result in the issuance of debt securities in the capital markets or the arrangement of additional credit facilities.
 Issuances of debt in the capital markets, funds raised in the commercial paper markets and additional credit facilities may not, however, be available to us on acceptable terms.

-The following table sets forth our capital expenditures for 2015 and estimates of our capital expenditures for currently identified or planned projects for 2016 through 2020:
+The following table sets forth our actual capital expenditures for 2016 and estimates of our capital expenditures for currently planned projects for 2017 through 2021:

-2015 2016 2017 2018 2019 2020
+2016 2017 2018 2019 2020 2021

 (in mi illions)

-Natural Gas Distribution \$ 601 \$ 485 \$ 470 \$ 435 \$ 430 \$ 430
+Natural Gas Distribution \$ 510 \$ 534 \$ 534 \$ 534 \$ 534 \$ 534

-Energy Services 5 5 26 1
+Energy Services 5 10 10 10 10 10

-Total \$ 606 \$ 490 \$ 496 \$ 435 \$ 431 \$ 430
+Total \$ 515 \$ 544 \$ 544 \$ 544 \$ 544 \$ 544